Zanana-med/Born2BeRoot/README.md

 	<img src = "https://i.ibb.co/m8H02qx/MBR-Croped.png" width = "500">
 </p>

+## > Mounting

+Mounting refers to the process of making a `storage device` or a `filesystem` accessible and attached at a certain point in the directory tree called a mount point.

+If you have a USB drive at `dev/sdc1` and you want to mount it to the `/media/usb` directory you have yo use the command `mount /dev/sdc1 /media/usb`

+For example you plug-in the USB and you don't mount it to a filesystem you won't be able to access to the files on the USB, because Linux needs the filesystem to be integrated into the directory tree.

 ## > LVM

  [The Best YouTube Video To Understand The Configuration of a LVM Using Terminal](https://www.youtube.com/watch?v=214rUhQe7B4&t=98s&ab_channel=DorianDotSlash)